Chronic lymphocytic leukemia: Molecular examination of peripheral blood and flow cytometry

 The combination of the microscopic examination of the peripheral blood and analysis of the lymphocytes by flow cytometry to confirm clonality and molecular expression is needed to establish the diagnosis of CLL.
 Both are easily accomplished with a small sample of blood.

 A flow cytometer instrument can examine the expression of molecules on individual cells.
 This requires the use of specific antibodies to cell-surface molecules that have fluorescent tags that are recognized by the instrument.
 In CLL, the lymphocytes are all genetically identical since they are derived from the same B cell lineage.
 CLL cells can express the typical B-cell markers such as CD19 and CD20, as well as abnormal surface markers such as CD5 and CD23.

-On a peripheral blood smear, CLL cells resemble normal lymphocytes, although slightly smaller.
+On a peripheral blood smear, CLL cells resemble normal lymphocytes, but are slightly smaller.
 They are also very fragile and susceptible to breaking when smeared onto a glass slide, giving rise to "smudge" or "smear" cells, which are a hallmark of the disease.
 Smudge cells are a result of CLL cells lacking vimentin, a type of cytoskeleton proteins which is a structural component in a cell which maintains the cell's internal shape and mechanical resilience).